abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l -cmin -7 -E '/a/**m\w{1,2}\\.[c-h]

-will give as above which has been modified less than 7 minutes ag
+will give as above which has been modified less than 7 minutes ago

-The 'find' filter options copied from its manual
+"find" filter options
   Note if a number n specified
      +n     for greater than
      -n     for less than
       n      for exactly

 -amin
-       File was last accessed n minutes ag
+       File was last accessed n minutes ago
 -anewer fil
         File was last accessed more recently than file was modified.
 If  fil
         is a symbolic link and the -H option or the -L option is in effect, th